strimzi/strimzi.github.io/_posts/2020-08-05-using-open-policy-agent-with-strimzi-and-apache-kafka.md

 But we will not hardcode the groups in the policy anymore.
 Instead, we will use the `KafkaUser` and `KafkaTopic` resources to define them.
 We will use the annotation `groups` on `KafkaUser` custom resource to define into which groups does this user belong.
-In the example bellow, you can see an user `payment-processing` who belongs into groups `invoicing` and `orders`
+In the example below, you can see an user `payment-processing` who belongs into groups `invoicing` and `orders`

 ```yaml
 apiVersion: kafka.strimzi.io/v1beta1